root-project/web/manual/trees/index.md

 %}

 Next, the third pad is activated and a selection is added. `Cost` versus `Age` for the entries where the nation is equal to `“CH”` is drawn.<br>
 You can use any C++ operator.
 The value of the selection is used as a weight when filling the histogram.
-If the expression includes only Boolean operations the result is 0 (histogramm is not filled) or 1 ((histogramm is filled).
+If the expression includes only Boolean operations the result is 0 (histogram is not filled) or 1 ((histogram is filled).

 {% highlight C++ %}
 root [11] myCanvas->cd(3)